MeRIP-Sequencing Service

 m6A_peak_view

-Fig 1. m6A peaks in human ADAR1 and UBE2Q1 mRNAs are visualized by loading the provided track files in a genome browser
+Fig 1. m6A peaks in human ADAR1 and UBE2Q1 mRNAs are visualized with the provided track files in a genome browser

-Distribution of m6A peak reads across mRNA regions
+Distribution of modification peak reads across mRNA regions

 Peak_stats

-Fig 2.
-Peak stats (a) and density distribution (b) of m6A peaks in 5’UTR, CDS, and 3’UTR regions of the mRNAs.
+Fig 2. (a) Peak stat pie chart and (b) Peak density distribution, of modification peaks in 5’UTR, CDS, and 3’UTR regions of the mRNAs.

 Fig 3.
-Sequence motifs in the m6A peaks are identified with DREME algorithm and shown in sequence logo representation.
+Sequence motifs within the RNA modification peaks are identified with DREME algorithm and shown in sequence logo representation.

 Your samples

-Please refer to Sample Submission for details in how to get your project started.
+Please refer to Sample Submission for details about how to prepare the samples and get your project started.

-2. RNA QC and mRNA isolation from the total RNA
+3. mRNA isolation from the total RNA by poly(A) selection

-9. Data analysis, including alignment, peak calling and annotation, motif analysis, differentially methylated peak analysis, GO and Pathway analysis.
+10. Data analysis, including mapping, peak calling, peak annotation, motif analysis, differentially modifcation peak analysis, Gene Ontoloty (GO) and Pathway analyses.

 m6A modification of HSATIII lncRNAs regulates temperature-dependent splicing.
 Ninomiya K, et al. The EMBO Journal, 2021